avshultsev/fcc-calculator/README.md

 Here is my solution of [this freeCodeCamp challenge](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator).
 To try out this app on your local machine you can clone this repo and then run `npm install` to install all the dependencies but you should have installed Node.js and Node Package Manager.

-You can also try it out using [this CodePen](https://codepen.io/chronic1613/pen/OJRjOeG) and see this app is passing all the required user stories and tests.
+You can also try it out using [this pen](https://codepen.io/chronic1613/pen/OJRjOeG) and see this app passing all the required user stories and tests.

 No extra dependencies (in addition to CRA dependencies) required.